StefanZ8n/packer-ws2022/README.md

 * [Packer](https://www.packer.io/downloads) to run the build process
 * [VMware vCenter](https://www.vmware.com/products/vcenter-server.html) and [VMware ESXI](https://www.vmware.com/products/esxi-and-esx.html) to build on
-* [VMware OVF Tool](https://www.vmware.com/support/developer/ovf/) to create the OVA from the generated VM
+* `tar` for building an OVA from the export OVF files

 ## Build process